88 roses for Comrade Tito / 2010

 Curator Ana Panić

-On May 20th 2010 in the House of Flowers (Museum of Yugoslav History) was exhibited work “88 roses for Comrade Tito”.
-Partner of this final phase was Museum of Yugoslav History Belgrade.
+On May 20th 2010 in the House of Flowers (Museum of Yugoslavia) was exhibited work “88 roses for Comrade Tito”.
+Partner of this final phase was Museum of Yugoslavia Belgrade.

 Artistic intervention “88 roses for Comrade Tito” is a fusion of two different periods of the author, through which we come into the conflict of the meaning of the word ROSE from these two periods.
 The first was, part of author’s growing up in the socialism époque with Josip Broz Tito's iconography (after his death, his 88 years was marked throughout Yugoslavia by planting the same number of red roses) and the second is war period, where the word ROSE in Sarajevo dictionary, gets its place, symbolizing the print of the grenades on the asphalt.